English

 English 9 further develops competency in reading, writing, speaking, listening, viewing, and representing, and includes further emphasis on sentence, paragraph and essay construction as supported by the writing process.
 Mechanical structures, such as usage, grammar, and punctuation are also reinforced.
 Students learn the structure of the expository essay and are introduced to the persuasive essay.
 Students continue to develop analytical skills in poetry, short stories and novels.
 Public speaking is taught informally.

-In each of the English 10 cohorts, students will experience a variety of media that may include a selection of novels, short stories, essays, and drama.
+In each of the English 10 options, students will experience a variety of media that will include selections from the pillars of English Studies: the novel, short stories, poetry, and Shakespeare.
 The Curricular Competencies of composition, speaking and listening are further developed.
-Each of the cohorts will include elements of spoken language and First People’s texts.
-All of the English 10 cohorts will prepare students fully for the English 11 cohort of their choice and for English Studies 12.
+Each of the options will include elements of spoken language and First People’s texts.
+All of the English 10 options will prepare students fully for the English 11 and 12 options of their choice.

 Creative Writing and Composition 10